 Jun 9 2015

-VIN decoders play a key role in checking a VIN or identifying the history of a used vehicle, so it’s easy to confuse their functionality with that of a VIN check tool or vehicle history reporting service.
+VIN decoders play a key role in obtaining the history of a used vehicle (found in a VIN check or vehicle history report) by identifying the vehicle and matching it to its corresponding history records, so it’s easy to confuse their functionality with that of a VIN check tool or vehicle history reporting service.
 In this post, we've clarified some of the major areas of confusion between the three services by detailing their core functionalities.

 The primary function of a VIN decoder, just as it’s named, is to decode or extract information from 17 digit VIN numbers (standardized by the NHTSA in 1981).
 Each VIN number is unique to one vehicle, with positions 12-17 reserved for the vehicle's serial number to avoid duplicate VINs.
-Positions 1-11, with the exception of position 9, are used to describe basic vehicle details including year, make, model, body and drive type, engine, manufacturing country and plant, and sometimes transmission.
+Positions 1-8, 10, and 11, referred to as the VIN pattern, are used to describe basic vehicle details including year, make, model, body and drive type, engine, manufacturing country and plant, and sometimes transmission.
 Position 9 is used to determine the validity of the VIN, which you can learn more about here.